Bira/octopus-carnival/_drafts/wir-tnv-boggle.md

 returns to play within 5 squares of the target.

 In other words, this thing works exactly like a Jockey from Left 4 Dead 2, riding the victim and directing their movement.
-It's also a sweaty git: once per round as a minor action it can leave a **Boggle Sweat Stain** on the ground.
+It's also extra-sweaty: once per round as a minor action it can leave a **Boggle Sweat Stain** on the ground.
 Each stain occupies a square and lasts until the end of the encounter.
 Whenever a non-boggle enters a sweat-stained square, they